Tapir: Proboscis

+Dentition

 Tapirs have brachyodont, or low-crowned teeth, that lack cementum.
 Their dental formula is:

 Totaling 42 to 44 teeth, this dentition is closer to that of equids, which may differ by one less canine, than their other perissodactyl relatives, rhinoceroses.
 Their incisors are chisel-shaped, with the third large, conical upper incisor separated by a short gap from the considerably smaller canine.
 A much longer gap is found between the canines and premolars, the first of which may be absent.
 Tapirs are lophodonts, and their cheek teeth have distinct lophs (ridges) between protocones, paracones, metacones and hypocones.